 There are many materials you can use to skirt your RV.
 So how is an RVer to choose?
 Well, I’ve broken down the pros and cons of the most popular options.

-DIY RV Skirting Options
+DIY RV Skirting for Winter Options

-Insulation Foam Board RV Skirting
+Insulation Foam Board DIY RV Skirting For Winter

 The main benefits are that foam board is fairly inexpensive and does a solid job of keeping your RV underbelly warm.
 It is also easy to cut to size and requires few tools for setup.
 Some RV parks don’t allow foam board insulation, however, since people often consider it unattractive.